theupdateframework/taps/tap11.md

 # Security Analysis

 Security audits ensure profiles have a minimal security impact on the TUF implementation.
-By having auditors sign their work, users have the reassurance that the profile versions they access have been audited.

 # Backwards Compatibility